March 26, 1995

-In the third chapter of First Thessalonians, the Apostle Paul reflected on his love for the young believers under his care.
-Alistair Begg discusses the biblical model for leadership that Paul’s writing provides for the Church today.
+In the third chapter of 1 Thessalonians, the apostle Paul reflected on his love for the young believers under his care.
+Alistair Begg discusses the biblical model for leadership that Paul’s writing provides for the church today.
 When we find our joy in Christ and in serving others, our lives will overflow with prayers of thanksgiving.

 6But now that Timothy has come to us from you, and has brought us the good news of your faith and love and reported that you always remember us kindly and long to see us, as we long to see you— 7for this reason, brothers,2 in all our distress and affliction we have been comforted about you through your faith.
 8For now we live, if you are standing fast in the Lord.
 9For what thanksgiving can we return to God for you, for all the joy that we feel for your sake before our God, 10as we pray most earnestly night and day that we may see you face to face and supply what is lacking in your faith?